 Halting funding for the World Health Organization during a world health crisis is as dangerous as it sounds.
 Their work is slowing the spread of COVID-19 and if that work is stopped no other organization can replace them.
 The world needs @WHO now more than ever.— Bill Gates (@BillGates) April 15, 2020

 “The COVID-19 pandemic is affecting all regions of our paintings and the ripple effects will be felt for years to come,” in step with the announcement from the foundation.
 “While we’ve announced $250 million in funding thus far and a dedication to leverage our Strategic Investment Fund

 The Gates Foundation already has pledged a total of $250 million “to support development of diagnostics, therapeutics, and vaccines; help enhance African and South Asian health systems; and assist mitigate the social and financial affects of the virus.”
-The basis is running with the World Health Organization and other fitness corporations around the sector.
+The basis is running with the World Health Organization

 “This emergency has distracted lots of vital work in many, many areas,” Gates said in the FT interview.
 “Fewer people able to show up for routine immunization or deliver chains for immunization now not operating well, that’s hundreds of heaps of deaths proper there.
 If we can’t hold getting malaria remedies out effectively, that’s a massive rebound in malaria.

 He said he believes the Trump administration will in the long run determine that WHO “probably need to get more money, not less money.”

 In 2015, Gates warned at some point of a TED Talk that the sector was now not geared up for a global pandemic.